David Maraga

-David Kenani Maraga (born, 12 January 1951) is a Kenyan lawyer and jurist.
+David Kenani Maraga (born 12 January 1951) is a Kenyan lawyer and jurist.
 He was the 14th Chief Justice and President of the Supreme Court of Kenya from October 2016 until his retirement in January 2021.

 Early life and education

-Maraga was born in Bonyamatuta, Nyamira County, on 12 January 1951.
+Maraga was born in Bonyamatuta, South Nyanza District in Nyanza Province (present-day Nyamira County), on 12 January 1951.
 He attended Sironga DEB Primary School from 1961 to 1967 for his Certificate of Primary Education (CPE), Maranda High School from 1968 to 1971 for his East African School Certificate (O Level), and Kisii High School from 1972 to 1973 for his East African Advanced Certificate of Education (A Level).

 He studied law at the University of Nairobi, and was awarded a Bachelor of Laws in 1977.
 He also holds a post-graduate diploma awarded in 1978 by the Kenya School of Law.
 He was admitted to the Kenyan bar in October 1978.

 He later obtained a Master of Laws from the University of Nairobi in 2011.
-He practices Seventh Day Adventist religion.

-Early legal career
+Legal Career

 Following his admission to the Kenyan bar in 1978, David Maraga ran a private law practice for over 25 years in Nakuru, specializing in civil and criminal litigation as well as conveyancing.
 He served from 1987 to 1989 as the chairperson of the Rift Valley Law Society.